aminul-islam-niloy/Movie-Hub/README.md

-Certainly!
-Below is a template for a README file for your Movie Hub project:

----

 # Movie Hub

 Movie Hub is a web application developed using ASP.NET Core MVC, Identity, and Entity Framework Core.
 It serves as a platform for users to browse, view, download, and manage movies.
 Administrators have the capability to add and manage movies, while customers can browse, view, download, add to favorites, and provide reviews and ratings for movies.